NomadArchitect/LOS-EFI/README.md

 	- STRYKER
 	- AND ALL OF MY YOUTUBE SUBSCRIBERS

-# **LCARS - Library Computer Access Retrieval System**

-LCARS is based on the idea from the TV show Star Trek - Next Generation.
-Those panels you see on the bridge of the enterprise are known as LCARS displays.
-Others have attempted to make this, but they made a shell over windows or Linux.
-Mine is *FROM SCRATCH*, thus not using a linux kernel or anything related to MS Windows.

 This Operating System is in development using the EFI as the boot loader.